 If you don’t like snowmen, we have thrown in a cute hamster to act as museum guide.
 This book has been a blast so far and also a lot of stress.
 The timeline for production has been compressed to just over two months painting time.
 I did all the sketches in early December and then had to bust out a big project that took the better part of a month.
 I’m scrambling to get all the paintings done and hopefully do them justice.
 You can’t imagine how challenging (and fun) it is to change stylistic gears every painting unless you have attempted it.
 Switching gears each piece has required a lot of homework.
 I have studied up on the materials and techniques of each of the artists before painting each piece.

 Some concessions have been made for each piece for practicality or necessity.
 The time crunch is a factor here.
 For instance, Jackson Pollock used an oil based house enamel called Duco for his paintings.
 I opted for a more affordable and faster drying latex house paint.

 Georgia O’Keefe created her works at a monumental scale.
 Covering so much real estate was not in the cards on this deadline, so I painted my version about fourteen inches high rather than four feet.

 |Lichtenstein’s Snowman- by Greg Newbold|

 My version of a Roy Lichtenstein snowman was created digitally.
 I saw no other practical way to create the Ben Day dot patterns by hand and I think the digital version looks adequately passable.
-The cover and all the little hamster character spots are black Prismacolor drawings scanned into Photoshop and colored using some awesome watercolor Photoshop brushes from Brandon Dorman.
+The cover and all the little hamster character spots are black Prismacolor drawings.
+I then scan them into Photoshop and color them using some awesome watercolor Photoshop brushes from Brandon Dorman.